durtal/talks/traders-conference/index.md

 <sub><a href="http://www.dataists.com/2010/09/a-taxonomy-of-data-science/">The Taxonomy of Data Science by Hilary Mason and Chris Wiggins</a></sub>

 <aside class="notes" style="font-size: 10px">
-    <p style="font-size: 15px">Similar to Hadley's slide is the AWESOME acronym for data analysis</p>
+    <p style="font-size: 15px">Similar to Hadley's slide is the AWESOME acronym for data analysis, by Hilary Mason and Chris Wiggins</p>
     <p style="font-size: 15px">Obtain or Collect data</p>
     <p style="font-size: 15px">Clean, Tidy and combine/munge data, data is rarely clean, this is a vitally important part of any analysis and can be around 80% of any analysis, learning a programming language means this step can be done with a level of consistency and care</p>
     <p style="font-size: 15px">Explore and Visualise, another important step that will likely flag up potential issues/errors in the data.</p>